MauKMu/homework-5-shape-grammar-city-MauKMu/README.md

   * As a symbol subdivides itself, it will darken its color, with sub-blocks farther from the original block being darker.
 * Else, using "regular" colors:
   * Each symbol has a set of colors it randomly picks upon being constructed.
 This color is inherited by its children.

+### Ground Plane Color

+* A "procedural texture" is used that takes into account the `fbm` value at the fragment.
+This determines how green it is, and whether it has a street on it.

 ## Original README below